malisas/malisas.github.io/_posts/2025-12-05-bls-unemployment-forecast.md

 Follow along with the rendered R code [here](../assets/html/unemployment_data_analysis.html).
 The raw quarto document can be accessed [here](https://gist.github.com/malisas/30f8a5910370ee342cdf673c9fc5d038#file-unemployment_data_analysis-qmd).

 Disclaimer: I am a novice at time series analysis, and the approach presented here is rudimentary and possibly flawed.
-If you see something wrong please reach out.
+If you see something wrong, please reach out.

 Pre-requisites: Have some data analysis experience in R or Python.